The University of Southampton Science Park Ltd ("we", "our" and "us") is committed to protecting and respecting your privacy.

 Automated decision making

-the right, in certain circumstances, to have your information rectified, blocked, erased or destroyed if it is inaccurate; and
+- the right, in certain circumstances, to have your information rectified, blocked, erased or destroyed if it is inaccurate;

-the right, in certain circumstances, to claim compensation for damages caused by us breaching data protection law.
+- the right, in certain circumstances, to claim compensation for damages caused by us breaching data protection law; and

-1enhanced rights to request that we erase, rectify, cease processing and/or delete your information; and
+- the right to request that we erase, rectify, cease processing and/or delete your information.

-no longer have to pay a £10 fee unless you are requesting copies of documents you already possess, in which case we may charge our reasonable administrative costs.
+- You will not have to pay a fee unless you are requesting copies of documents you already possess, in which case we may charge our reasonable administrative costs.
 We will also be allowed to charge you for our reasonable administrative costs in collating and providing you with details of the requested information which we hold about you if your request is clearly unfounded or excessive.
-In very limited circumstances, we are also entitled to refuse to comply with your request if it is particularly onerous; and
+In very limited circumstances, we are also entitled to refuse to comply with your request if it is particularly onerous.